A Sojourn in the City of Amalgamation: Summary

 Bolokitten and Hoffle come across a building with the inscription: "The Zoological Boiler."
 They enter a room full of boilers with different animals, all violating the law to "love thy neighbor as thyself".
 Bolokitten, followed by Hoffle, leaves when the animals being boiled start to scream.
 Julia tells Albert that her father, Sternfast, wants her to marry Mr. George Cosho.
 Julia assures Albert that she would rather kill herself than do so, but they are soon interrupted by an infuriated Sternfast.
 Julia flees, but is later visited by George.
 The pair are joined by Albert, who breaks off his relationship with Julia and asks George to leave.
 Julia informs Albert of her marriage in three days, and instead urges her to accept a wedding proposal from a black man named Wyming.

 Julia is approached by two black men while in town, and they introduce her to Mr. Wyming.
 When she tries to leave with her friend Ruth, George, along with a crowd, appears and surrounds her.
 A group of black men try to talk to Sternfast, but then the military appears, assuming that there is a riot.
 Wyming grabs Julia to protect her.
 The military fires just as Julia and Wyming make it to nearby cover, leaving George behind to be shot and killed.
 Sternfast tells Wyming that Julia owes him her hand in marriage because he saved her.
 He then decides to drug his daughter to get her to comply to marrying Wyming, and his wife reluctantly helps him.
 Wyming and Julia get married, and afterward, Wyming makes her watch him bathe.
 Julia does not understand why until he washes his face and she recognizes him as Albert in blackface.
 Julia faints from excitement.
 The novel ends with the happy couple reunited.

 The Memoirs of Boge Bogun

-Between chapter seven and eight of the novel, Bolokitten purchases a book while in the city of Amalgamation and proceeds to read it in full.
+Between chapters seven and eight of the novel, Bolokitten purchases a book while in the city of Amalgamation and proceeds to read it in full.
 The full title of this novel is The Memoirs of Boge Bogun with an Account of the War that took Place in his Own Body, Between the Differently Colored Particles of Flesh and the Consequent Result, and its narrative focuses on a mulatto man whose body, due to his racial status, is waging constant war on itself.
 The two factions of his body, the white and the black, fight their battles throughout the various systems of his body.